sisby-folk/surveyor/README.md

 #### Initial Setup

-Map mods will want to use `SurveyorClientEvents` in all cases - these are hooked up to player exploration,
+Client map mods should always use `SurveyorClientEvents` - this ensures only explored areas will be provided in singleplayer.

 Tune into `WorldLoad` and queue up the provided keys for rendering.<br/>
 This event will trigger when the client world has access to surveyor data and the player is available.